cpsource/CollatzConjectureProof/README.md

 ## Back to our upper bound for the accumulator.

-We had 3/2, but now I can also say tht 62% of the time, I will be dividing by
+We had 3/2, but now I can also say that 62% of the time, I will be dividing by
 2. Our rule now becomes

 ```